Shamyukta/ML-Driven-Personalized-Gourmet/README.md

  <p align="center"><img src = "https://github.com/Rahul-Vasan/ML-driven-Personalized-Gourmet/blob/main/img/prf_wr_thresholds.png" width = 700><p>

-I was able to achieve a precision of about 83%.
-For a recommendation system precision is a lot more important than recall.
-This is because the precision tries to reduce the false positivity and recall tries to reduce the false negativity.
-False positives are basically restaurants that the user did not like but the model predicted that he would.
-And so these restaurants will be displayed as recommendations to the user.
-However, false negatives ( restaurants that the user liked but the model missed it) are never shown to the users and there is no way that the users would even encounter false negatives in a recommendation system.
-That is why we emphasize more on precision over recall.
+I achieved an approximately 83% precision, which holds greater significance in recommendation systems compared to recall.
+Precision focuses on minimizing false positives, which are restaurants the user wouldn't prefer but were predicted as suitable recommendations.
+On the other hand, recall aims to minimize false negatives, restaurants the user liked but the model missed.
+In recommendation systems, users never encounter false negatives, emphasizing the importance of precision.

-The above plot basically shows the values of precision and recall for different classification threshold values ranging from 0 to 5 just as the scale of the ratings.
-Usually the point where the F0.5 score is maximum is chosen as the threshold and it can be seen that the F0.5 score( green line) is maximum for a threshold value 3.5.
+The plot illustrates precision and recall values across various classification threshold values, ranging from 0 to 5, mirroring the rating scale.
+Typically, the threshold that maximizes the F0.5 score (indicated by the green line) is chosen.
+In this case, the F0.5 score reaches its peak at a threshold of 3.5.

 <p align="center"><img src = "https://github.com/Rahul-Vasan/ML-driven-Personalized-Gourmet/blob/main/img/ROC%20curve.png" width = 700><p>